phdata/pipeforge/README.md

     - `-t, --template`: Pipewrench template name
 - `rest-api`: Starts a process for interacting with Pipeforge via REST and Yaml documents
     - `-p, --port`: Port to expose the pipewrench endpoints on
+- `validate-schema`: Validated source RDBMS against Impala database.  `application.conf` properties `impala.hostname` and `impala.port` are required for this functionality to work.
+    - `-e, --environment`: Path to source environment.yml file
+    - `-p, --database-password`: Optional.
+Source database user password, user will be prompted to enter password if it is not supplied
+    - `-h, --hadoop-password`: Optional.
+Hadoop user password, user will be prompted to enter password if it is not supplied

 ### Configuration Files